-How To Pack Different Cars
+How To Car Pack Different Cars

 Here are some of the common types of cars people take camping and how to get the best use out of them:

 A pickup is ideal for camping as there’s minimal space used by seats and passengers, and lots of space in the back.
-However, that doesn’t mean you should just throw everything in and hope for the best.
+But, that doesn’t mean you should just throw everything in and hope for the best.
 The best approach is to store everything in large plastic containers and keep a rain cover on the back, just in case of bad weather.

 Car Packing Tips